Reactive Slip Control in Multifingered Grasping: Hybrid Tactile Sensing and Internal-Force Optimization: Experimental Setup

 \subsection{Slip-generation bench \& ground truth}

 To induce repeatable slip and measure performance, the grasped object is mounted to a Festo mini-slide driven by a Maxon DCX22L motor.
 The slide applies controlled traction profiles (ramps/steps) that emulate external loads and disturbances.
-Ground truth signals includes object position/velocity (motor encoder) and traction force (LSB tension/compression sensor).
+Ground-truth signals include object position/velocity (motor encoder) and traction force (LSB tension/compression sensor).
 These provide precise measurement of detection delay, reaction-to-stop time, and pre-stop displacement.